aer0ss/aerofs/docs/how-to/build_syncdet_actor_vms/windows.md

 It would be ideal if tests cover both 64-bit and 32-bit Windows.

+# Create the VM

+- 1024MB RAM
+- 40GB VMDK virtual drive
+- Disable Widows Firewall
+- Disable UAC to avoid needless troubles (type "uac" in the start menu to find the settings)

 # Install Cygwin

 Install 32-bit cygwin at `C:\cygwin\`, and save cygwin's setup.exe on the desktop.
 Install things through the cygwin installation wizard.